-All Management Fees will be paid as follows:
+All Management Fees are paid as follows:

 - i.
 An annual asset management fee (the "Annual Asset Management Fee") is payable in cash quarterly in arrears, or at the discretion of the REIT, through the issuance of a note, which will be contributed by the Manager to Luxco in exchange for Exchangeable Securities, in the form of Luxco Common Shares, Luxco Notes and NIB Notes in the same relative proportion of Luxco Common Shares, Luxco Notes and NIB Notes held by the Manager immediately prior to the issuance of such Exchangeable Securities (unless otherwise agreed by the Manager and the REIT), subject to any required unitholder or regulatory approvals (including the approval of the Toronto Stock Exchange); - ii.
 A leasing fee (the "Leasing Fee") in an amount equal to (i) 10% of the first year annual rent for lease renewals signed by existing tenants, or (ii) 20% of the first year annual rent for leases signed by new tenants, payable in cash on the signing of a binding lease, extension, renewal or amending document; provided, that the Manager is responsible for the fees of any external real estate agent retained to assist with a lease renewal or to find a new tenant; - iii.
-A construction management fee (the "Construction Management Fee") in respect of capital projects, payable in cash in an amount equal to 5% of all hard construction costs incurred on a project, excluding work done on behalf of tenants or any maintenance capital expenditures, which Construction Management Fee will be invoiced and paid together with the costs of the applicable capital project; - iv.
+A construction management fee (the "Construction Management Fee") in respect of capital projects, payable in cash in an amount equal to 5% of all hard construction costs incurred on a project, excluding work done on behalf of tenants or any maintenance capital expenditures, which Construction Management Fee will be invoiced and paid together with the costs of the applicable capital project;

+- iv.
 An acquisition fee ("Acquisition Fee") in the amount of 1% of the purchase price of any property acquired by the Client or any of its Affiliates, payable in cash, on completion of each acquisition, provided that no such Acquisition Fee will be payable in respect of the acquisition of properties owned or managed by the Manager; and - v.
 An annual property management fee (the "Property Management Fee") in an amount equal to 3.0% of the Gross Revenue of the Properties, payable in cash quarterly in arrears, unless otherwise stipulated in any tenant lease provided the Property Management Fee is fully recoverable by the landlord.

 A copy of the amended and restated Management Agreement may be obtained by contacting the REIT at the address set forth under the section "Additional Information".
-It is also available on the REIT's website at www.inovalisreit.com and on SEDAR at www.sedar.com.
+It is also available on the REIT's website at www inovalisreit com and on SEDAR at www sedar com

-Management Fees Paid In 2018
+Management Fees Paid In 2019

-In 2018, Inovalis S.A. was compensated under the terms of Management Agreement dated April 10, 2013, the Second Amended and Restated Management Agreement dated March 15, 2018 and the Third Amended and Restated Management Agreement dated May 15, 2018.
+In 2019, Inovalis SA was compensated under the terms of Management Agreement dated April 10, 2013, the Second Amended and Restated Management Agreement dated March 15, 2018 and the Third Amended and Restated Management Agreement dated May 15, 2018.

-All Management Fees in 2018 were incurred as follows:
+All Management Fees in 2019 and 2018 were incurred as follows:

-Management Fees Total Value (thousand) Cash (thousand) Exchangeable Securities and Equivalent # of Special Voting Units

-Asset Management \$3,479 \$1,340 217,609

-Acquisition Fee \$93 \$47 4,595

-Property Management (1) \$1,340 \$1,340 n/a
+Total Value (million) Cash (million) Exchangeable Securities and Equivalent # of Special Voting Units Management Fees 2019 2018 2019 2018 2019 2018 Asset Management Fee \$3.1 \$3.5 \$1.6 \$1.3 142,909 217,609 Acquisition Fee \$1.4 \$0.09 \$1.4 \$0.05 0 4,595 Property Management (1) \$1.3 \$1.3 \$1.3 \$1.3 n/a n/a